ZainNatour/BookEase---Formatter/README.md

 ### Environment variables

-The application searches for the ChatGPT Desktop window titled `ChatGPT` and launches the executable from a default location.
-You can override these defaults with the following variables:
+The application searches for the ChatGPT Desktop window titled `ChatGPT` when it starts.
+The window title can later change as the conversation evolves, but BookEase remembers the initial window handle, so you don't need to keep the title constant.
+You can override the startup defaults with these variables:

 - `CHATGPT_EXE` – full path to `ChatGPT.exe`.
 - `CHATGPT_WINDOW_TITLE` – title of the ChatGPT window to focus on.

+BookEase will automatically start ChatGPT Desktop if it's not already running, so you can safely close the app between runs.

 ## Development workflow
 1. Take or open a Codex task for the change you want to make.